-Bluff, a rural town of about 400 people, is on the Capricorn Highway, 150 km west of Rockhampton, and 25 km east of Blackwater.
+Bluff, a rural town, is on the Capricorn Highway, 150 km west of Rockhampton, and 25 km east of Blackwater.

 After World War II the town's infrastructure was enlarged: a new hall (1946), connection to the electricity grid (1956) and a local library (1962).
 In the 1960s numerous open-cut coal mines were started in the Blackwater region, with railway links branching from the Great Western line to service them.
 A railway employees hostel was built at Bluff, and enlarged during the 1970s-80s.
 With accommodation for single and married employees, the school population consisted mostly of children of railway employees.